sinhasaumya/sinhasaumya.github.io/_posts/2020-10-10-child-and-youth-mortality.md

 1. Mortality rates among children and youth, ages 5 to 24 years, and
 2. Number of deaths among children and youth, ages 5 to 24 years

-The datasets were accessed [here] (https://data.unicef.org/topic/child-survival/child-and-youth-mortality-age-5-24/) and the data wrangling process and results are available on [RPubs] (https://rpubs.com/saumyasinha/678260).
+The datasets were accessed [here](https://data.unicef.org/topic/child-survival/child-and-youth-mortality-age-5-24/) and the data wrangling process and results are available on [RPubs](https://rpubs.com/saumyasinha/678260).

 In order to prepare this data for analysis, the following steps were taken -
 1. Read mortality rate data